 In most cases, without a Grant of Probate or Letters of Administration, the executor will be prevented from accessing and managing the assets of the estate.
 Occasionally a smaller estate will not require these documents to access and distribute the estate’s assets, but this is uncommon.
 We can help you understand whether, based on the size and type of assets in the estate, you will require either of these documents.

 This will vary with each state, so please check with your arranger on the specific options available to you.
 In the majority of metropolitan areas we can hand deliver the ashes at a day and time that is convenient for you.
-We can also mail the ashes or you can collect from the crematorium directly depending on the location.
+We can also mail the ashes or you can collect from the crematorium or Bare facility directly depending on the location.
 Please note we require a signature for all return of ashes to ensure they are successfully delivered.

 You may request to not have the ashes returned after the cremation.
 If that is your wish, we will require a signature as confirmation.
 We can then organise to have the ashes scattered in a cemetery in an undisclosed location.